lovettchris/lovettchris.github.io/docs/posts/archai/index.md

 ![pareto evolution](animation.gif)

-This resulting models that span 2.5ms all the way up to 15ms inference time.
-When finished we do full training on the final best models on the pareto frontier which gave us the following validation scores.
-This chart is showing validation accuracies.
+This resulting models have an inference time that span 2.5ms all the way up to 15ms.
+When finished we do full training on the final best models on the pareto frontier which gave us the following.
+This chart is showing a nice jump up in the validation accuracies (measured as intersection over union (IOU) score) resulting from full training.
+The Archai search uses only partial training with only 1 epoch in order to save on training costs.
+For the search algorithm to find the best models it only needs relative comparison on model accuracies and 1 epoch is enough to get those relative differences.

 ![f1](full_training.png)

-So from 80% to almost 90% validation accuracy (measured as IOU score) and then we can test these fully trained models on the Qualcomm devices to measure the F1 score:
+Now we have some fully trained models we can test these models on the Qualcomm devices to measure the F1 scores:

 ![final](final_results.png)

 Here the F1 score almost reaches 92% and the really fast models that are down under 2ms are still above 84% accuracy.
 This is super cool.
-You can then pick whatever model from this pareto curve satisfies your constraints based on latency budget or power usage that you need for your application.
+You can then pick a model from this pareto curve that satisfies your constraints.
+For example, some applications may have strick accuracy requirement, some have a strick latency budget and power usage goal.
+For example, if your inference time budget requires the model run in under 4ms then you will need to pick a model on the left of that time.
+On the other hand if accuracy is all that matters you would pick the biggest slowest model on the right.
+This is why Archai produces models on the entire pareto frontier.
+There is no one best model, it depends on your application.

-To reach about the full workflow on how we made all this happen in Azure ML see the [readme](https://github.com/microsoft/archai/blob/main/tasks/face_segmentation/aml/readme.md)
+To read about the full workflow and how we made all this happen in Azure ML see the [readme](https://github.com/microsoft/archai/blob/main/tasks/face_segmentation/aml/readme.md)

-The whole thing cost about $1000 in Azure training time, which may seem expensive, but that's only a few hours for an "AI Whisperer" that is a red hot job market right now.
+The whole thing cost about $1000 in Azure training time, which may seem expensive, but that's only a few hours for an "AI Whisperer" which is a red hot job market right now.
 Besides if your model is going into production and was taking 10ms before Archai search and is now taking 2ms, that 5 times speedup will come back in inference dollars saved, or real customer satisfaction in terms of greatly reduced battery usage on a phone, both are well worth the investment in Neural Architecture Search.